SANDRA WALLER - Course Director

 Sarah’s career started with horses, working in a racing stud and then a riding school.
 A change of direction took her into the Music business working for Universal Music as an IT trainer and then IT programmer and web developer.
 Her career of teaching and coaching in different environments with different challenges has given Sarah the experience to teach and transfer the benefits of the technique to others.

-Sarah runs her Alexander practice in Ashdon, nr Saffron Walden as well as travelling around East Anglia teaching riders on their own horses.
-Along with her long term involvement with horses she also has a passion for dogs walking her rescued Labrador, Bodger, and enjoying doing agility and scent work with him.
+Sarah runs her Alexander practice in Ashdon, near Saffron Walden as well as travelling around East Anglia teaching riders on their own horses.
+Along with her long term involvement with horses she also has a passion for dogs.
+Sarah is a qualified Scent work UK trainer and judge running weekly classes for dogs at many different levels of scent work.
+She enjoys walking her rescued Labrador, Bodger, and competes regularly in scent work competitions with him.

 Visit www.sarahwitkin.com for more details.